sjparkinson/static-review/README.md

 $reporter = new Reporter();
 $review   = new StaticReview($reporter);

-// Add any checks to the StaticReview instance, supports a fluent interface.
+// Add any reviews to the StaticReview instance, supports a fluent interface.
-$review->addCheck(new LineEndingsReview());
+$review->addReview(new LineEndingsReview);

 // Review the staged files.
 $review->review(Helper::getGitStagedFiles());